Friends of The Mad River

 Picture

 Vermont Master Naturalist emphasizes deep investigation at the local level, and training naturalists to serve as environmental ambassadors.
-VMN began in Burlington in 2016, where it is has trained cohorts of master naturalists since.
-Over 200 people have graduated from the Vermont Master Naturalist Program new regional programs in the Middlebury area ,Winooski Headwaters, and Mad River Valley.
+VMN began in Burlington in 2016, where it has trained cohorts of master naturalists since.
+Over 400 people have graduated from the Vermont Master Naturalist's many regional programs.

 Alicia Daniel, VMN Founder, is a lead faculty with University of Vermont’s Field Naturalist Program, and has adapted this graduate-level approach for Vermont communities.